 #2 Target your audience

 LinkedIn offers a whole range of targeting options you can choose from.
 It’s recommended to target specifically and to test different types of targeting within your campaigns.
-You can target for example by group, then title and the other way around.
+You can target for example by group, then the title and the other way around.
 Overall, experiment to find the best mix for your audience.

 #3 Use relevant images

 LinkedIn offers a lot of stock imagery but using your own unique and creative images is always a lot more compelling.
 Because it supports your content, the right image could nearly double the CTR.
-In addition, update your messaging and imagery frequently for the simple reason that your target audience will be more attracted towards variations.
+In addition, update your messaging and imagery frequently for the simple reason that your target audience will be more attracted to variations.

 #4 Test frequently